 We‘ve solved this problem by deeply integrating it into our content moderation tool Implio.
 Implio has a powerful filter feature which adds flexibility to the solution, so you can quickly adapt to change.

-In addition, we have a team dedicated to study moderation trends and best practices and all our AI customers benefit from their knowledge and our 16 years of experience to support and guide them.
+In addition, we have a team dedicated to studying moderation trends and best practices and all our AI customers benefit from their knowledge and our 16 years of experience to support and guide them.

 ML Tailored to content moderation